TITLE 360 STATE SEED COMMISSIONER

 (2) failure to obtain a license; or

-(3) producing Cannabis sativa L. with a delta-9-tetrahydrocannabinol concentration exceeding the acceptable hemp THC level.
+(3) producing Cannabis sativa L. with a delta-9-tetrahydrocannabinol concentration exceeding the acceptable hemp THC level over 1.0% + measurement of uncertainty total THC.

-SECTION 22.
-"Official sample" means a sample taken by a representative of the state seed commissioner who has been trained to take the sample and who is authorized to maintain chain of custody for a sample representing a crop upon which a legally required determination will be made by the state seed commissioner, or information that is requested by the state seed commissioner for regulatory purposes.
+SECTION 25.
+"Official sample" means a sample taken by a representative of the state seed commissioner who has been trained according to office of Indiana state chemist or USDA hemp sampling standards to take the sample and who is authorized to maintain chain of custody for a sample representing a crop upon which a legally required determination will be made by the state seed commissioner, or information that is requested by the state seed commissioner for regulatory purposes.

-SECTION 23.
-"Person", as applicable, means an individual, not less than 18 years of age at the time of making application for a license; a partnership; a company; a corporation; a firm; an association; a cooperative; a body politic; a joint stock association; a trustee; a receiver; a fiduciary; an assignee; any representative for any of the entities named; any organized group of persons whether incorporated or not; or like entities, conducting or advertising to conduct an activity subject to this article [document] or IC 15-15-13.
+SECTION 26.
+"Person", as applicable, means an individual, not less than 18 years of age at the time of making application for a license, a partnership, a company, a corporation, a firm, an association, a cooperative, a body politic, a joint stock association, a trustee, a receiver, a fiduciary, an assignee, any representative for any of the entities named, any organized group of persons whether incorporated or not, or like entities, conducting or advertising to conduct an activity subject to this article [document] or IC 15-15-13.

 (b) The term as referenced in this article [document] may include the state seed commissioner's representative to whom a responsibility under IC 15-15-13 has been assigned by the state seed commissioner.

-SECTION 25.
-"Testing THC of hemp" means the analysis of hemp for determination of total THC (THC and THCa) using a post decarboxylation or other similarly reliable method and instrumentation that has been determined by the state seed commissioner to accurately and fairly represent the total THC (THC and THCa) in a sample, that allows the state seed commissioner to be confident that the sample is with the acceptable hemp THC level.
+SECTION 28.
+"Testing THC of hemp" means the analysis of hemp for determination of total THC (THC and THCa) using a post decarboxylation or other similarly reliable method and instrumentation that has been determined by the state seed commissioner to accurately and fairly represent the total THC (THC and THCa) in a sample, that allows the state seed commissioner to be confident that the sample is within the acceptable hemp total THC level.
+Total THC accounts for the conversion of THCa into THC.

 (b) "THCa" means delta-9-tetrahydrocannabinolic acid.